2006 International Criminal Court judges election

 An ordinary election for six judges of the International Criminal Court was held during the resumption of the 4th session of the Assembly of States Parties to the Rome Statute of the International Criminal Court in New York on 26 January 2006.

 Background

 The judges elected at this election were to take office on 11 March 2006.
-All six judges elected for a three-year term in 2003 were eligible for re-election, all of them ran.
+All six judges elected for a three-year term in 2003 were eligible for re-election, and all of them ran.

 The election was governed by the Rome Statute of the International Criminal Court.
 Its article 36(8)(a) states that "[t]he States Parties shall, in the selection of judges, take into account the need, within the membership of the Court, for: